COST GUIDE

 1,000m²High spec fit-out£60,000–£80,000

 These figures include materials, labour, containment, testing and certification.
 They exclude specialist systems such as access control or CCTV unless specifically scoped, and assume a vacant or partly occupied building.
-Always treat per-m² rates as a starting point for a measured estimate, not a fixed price — the factors covered further down this guide can move the rate by a factor of two.
+Treat a per-m² rate as the starting point for a measured estimate, never a fixed price — the factors further down this guide can move the rate by a factor of two.

 03 · Cost Guide